Beaufort National Cemetery

-Beaufort National Cemetery is a United States National Cemetery located in Beaufort County, in the city of Beaufort, South Carolina.
-Managed by the United States Department of Veterans Affairs, it encompasses 44.1 acre, and as of 2014, had over 19,000 interments.
+Beaufort National Cemetery is a United States National Cemetery in Beaufort, South Carolina.
+Managed by the United States Department of Veterans Affairs, it encompasses 44.1 acre, and as of 2024, had over 28,725 interments.

 History

 The original interments in the cemetery were men who died in nearby Union hospitals during the occupation of the area early in the Civil War, mainly in 1861, following the Battle of Port Royal.
 Battlefield casualties from around the area were also reinterred in the cemetery, including over 100 Confederate soldiers.
 It became a National Cemetery with the National Cemetery Act by Abraham Lincoln in 1863.